 A scholarship allowance is defined as the difference between the stated charge for goods and services provided by the institution and the amount that is billed to the student and/or third parties making payments on behalf of the student.
-The reduction of published student fees below the published rate either by governmental mandate or a separately negotiated contract rate is not considered a scholarship allowance.
+The reduction of published student fees below the published rate either by governmental mandate or a separately negotiated contract rate is not considered a scholarship allowance or tuition discount.

 Scholarship allowances increase when grants/scholarships to students increase.
-For example, Need Based, Palmetto Fellows, Life and Hope increased more than \$2 million in fiscal year 2003.
-Students use these funds to pay tuition and fees, but the revenue is recorded in Grants and Contracts.
-Also there were increases in the Pell Grant and SEOG programs which occurred because of the corresponding increases in tuition and fees.
-In addition, in the 2003 federal budget, there was a small increase in the maximum Pell Grant awarded per student.
+Lander's students received more SC Teaching Fellows, Palmetto Fellows, Life and Hope Scholarships than in the previous fiscal year.
+Students used these funds to pay tuition and fees; however, the revenue was recorded in Grants and Contracts.
+Further, the 2004 federal budget provided for a modest increase in the SEOG and Pell Grant programs.